WKYC: Finding success

 Current managing editor and lead news anchor Russ Mitchell.

 On January 3, 2011, WKYC expanded its weekday morning newscast by a half-hour, to 4:30 a.m.
 (WJW expanded its morning newscast into that timeslot on that same day).
 On January 16, 2012, former CBS News reporter/anchor Russ Mitchell became the new primary weeknight anchor and managing editor.
-On April 2, 2012, Kris Pickel became the new weeknight co-anchor with Mitchell at 6 and 11 pm, marking a return of the traditional two-person anchor team at WKYC after three-plus years of solo anchors.
+On April 2, 2012, Kris Pickel became the new weeknight co-anchor with Mitchell at 6 and 11 p.m., marking a return of the traditional two-person anchor team at WKYC after three-plus years of solo anchors.
 In 2015, Pickel left WKYC and was replaced by Sara Shookman, who was previously a reporter/weekend morning anchor for channel 3.

 On January 22, 2013, WKYC began using the AFD No. 10 broadcast flag to present its newscasts and other station programming in letterboxed widescreen for viewers watching on cable television through 4:3 television sets; this change accompanied the switch to Gannett's new standardized station graphics package.

+On October 20, 2025, WKYC expanded its weekday afternoon newscasts from a half-hour to a full-hour, from noon to 1 p.m., which replaced a half-hour of weekday afternoon paid programming as well as the weekly Ultimate Cleveland Sports Show, which moved to a different timeslot.
+This move left WEWS-TV as the only station in the market to carry paid programming on weekday afternoons.

 On November 10, 2025, former WEWS-TV meteorologist Mark Johnson joined WKYC.

 Honors

 A park on the east side of Cleveland was named for Helen Simpson, an advertising and promotions manager at WKYC, who was murdered in 1972 on her way home from work.

 In 2016, after 37 years of serving as the station's political reporter, longtime channel 3 newsman Tom Beres announced his retirement after covering the election.
 The city of Cleveland then honored Beres by naming the section of Lakeside Avenue in front of the WKYC building "Tom Beres Way".

-WKYC's current studios near Lake Erie just off of I-90 and OH 2.

-The radar tower on top of the building is named the "Roker Tower" in honor of WKYC alumnus and longtime Today Show weatherman Al Roker.

 On May 10, 2021, channel 3 honored alumnus Al Roker—who was in Cleveland reporting on the city's reopening efforts following the COVID-19 pandemic—by naming the radar tower on top of the WKYC building the "Roker Tower", with WKYC chief meteorologist Betsy Kling presenting him a plaque to commemorate the occasion live on the Today Show.

 On March 25, 2022, in recognition of his 50th anniversary as a TV newsman, the city of Cleveland renamed a section of Parkway Avenue on the east side of Cleveland "Leon Bibb Way".
 Bibb—who spent a good portion of his career at WKYC and was their senior reporter/commentator at the time of the dedication—had grown up in a home near the street.